 For this fig cake, I wanted to add the maximum amount of flavor and made my own fig jam!
 It’s so delicious and ridiculously easy to make!
 Make a double batch and save the extra for later to enjoy with some brie cheese!
 If you want the filling to be less sweet, use green-colored figs which tend to be less sweet; or, reduce the amount of sugar in the recipe.
 Make sure to let the fig jam cool completely before using on the cake!

-Making The Best Chocolate Cake!
+Making The Chocolate Sponge Cake!

 This chocolate cake has so much incredible flavor!
 I used a simple sponge cake recipe and added cocoa powder to the batter.
 The sponge cake isn’t too sweet or moist, so it’s the perfect recipe to hold the fig spread and whipped cream frosting.
 When planning this recipe, I really wanted a fluffy frosting and filling and my whipped cream frosting came to mind.
 I added chocolate to the recipe and viola – soo good!

+- Unroll the chocolate sponge cake gently.
 To add even more chocolate flavor, I added chocolate liqueur to the fig spread before using it on the cake.
 The liqueur adds chocolate flavor and a bit more liquid, which makes the cake extra moist!
 If you don’t want to add alcohol to this recipe, just use 1/3 cup of strong coffee!

 Enjoyed this easy cake recipe?
 Check out some of my other recipes you’re sure to love!